symfony/symfony-docs/cookbook/security/entity_provider.rst

             - { path: ^/admin, roles: ROLE_ADMIN }

 The ``encoders`` section associates the ``sha1`` password encoder to the entity class.
-It allows Symfony to check your user credentials by calling the ``isPasswordValid()`` method of the encoder object.
+This means that Symfony will expect the password that's encoded in the database to be encoded using this algorithm.
+For details on how to create a new User object with a properly encoded password, see the :ref:`book-security-encoding-user-password` section of the security chapter.

-The ``providers`` section defines an ``administrators`` provider.
-The ``entity`` keyword means Symfony will use the Doctrine entity user provider.
-This provider is configured to use the ``AcmeUserBundle:User`` model class and retrieve a user instance by using the ``username`` unique field.
-In other words, this configuration tells Symfony how to fetch the user from the database before checking the password validity.
+The ``providers`` section defines an ``administrators`` user provider.
+A user provider is a "source" of where users are loaded during authentication.
+In this case, the ``entity`` keyword means that Symfony will use the Doctrine entity user provider to load User entity objects from the database by using the ``username`` unique field.
+In other words, this tells Symfony how to fetch the user from the database before checking the password validity.

 This code and configuration works but it's not enough to secure the application for **active** users.
 As of now, we still can authenticate with ``maxime``.
 The